-Staten Island buck gets aggressive after man takes selfies.
+This Staten Island buck got aggressive after a man took selfies with it.

-Staten Island has made headlines this year for their strange and controversial deer vasectomy program intended as a form of population control.
+Staten Island has made headlines this year for their strange, controversial deer vasectomy program intended as a form of population control.
 But now another deer story may steal a few headlines.
 Staten Island Live reports that a buck, friendly at first, aggressively attacked a 41-year-old man.

 While the buck was friendly at first, nature soon showed its unpredictability when the buck began following him home.
 It then blocked his path and things quickly became scary.